Travel7 minMay 15, 2026

 The Loop (downtown Chicago) is the most convenient area, putting you within walking distance of the start/finish in Grant Park and close to the 'L' train.
 The South Loop near McCormick Place is ideal if you want to be close to the expo.
 The Magnificent Mile on North Michigan Avenue offers upscale shopping and dining with easy transit access.

-This historic hotel on Monroe Street in the Loop is just a few blocks from Grant Park.
-The grand lobby and elegant rooms make it a memorable race weekend base.
-Runners can walk to the start line in under 10 minutes.
+The Palmer House Hilton★★★★Historic hotel on Monroe Street in the Loop, just a few blocks from Grant Park.
+Grand lobby and elegant rooms — runners can walk to the start line in under 10 minutes.
+Best for Start/Finish Access

 Getting There